Germany

-Various Germanic tribes have inhabited the northern parts of modern Germany since classical antiquity.
-A region named Germania was documented before AD 100.
+Settlement in the territory of modern Germany began in the Lower Paleolithic, with various tribes inhabiting it from the Neolithic onward, chiefly the Celts, with Germanic tribes inhabiting the north.
+Romans named the area Germania.
 In 962, the Kingdom of Germany formed the bulk of the Holy Roman Empire.
 During the 16th century, northern German regions became the centre of the Protestant Reformation.
 Following the Napoleonic Wars and the dissolution of the Holy Roman Empire in 1806, the German Confederation was formed in 1815.

-Formal unification of Germany into the modern nation-state was commenced on 18 August 1866 with the North German Confederation Treaty establishing the Prussia-led North German Confederation later transformed in 1871 into the German Empire.
-After World War I and the German Revolution of 1918–1919, the Empire was in turn transformed into the semi-presidential Weimar Republic.
-The Nazi seizure of power in 1933 led to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.
-After the end of World War II in Europe and a period of Allied occupation, in 1949, Germany as a whole was organized into two separate polities with limited sovereignity: the Federal Republic of Germany, generally known as West Germany, and the German Democratic Republic, East Germany, while Berlin de jure continued its Four Power status.
-The Federal Republic of Germany was a founding member of the European Economic Community and the European Union, while the German Democratic Republic was a communist Eastern Bloc state and member of the Warsaw Pact.
-After the fall of communist led-government in East Germany, German reunification saw the former East German states join the Federal Republic of Germany on 3 October 1990—becoming a federal parliamentary republic.
+Unification of Germany into the modern nation-state, led by Prussia, established the German Empire in 1871.
+After World War I and a revolution, the Empire was replaced by the Weimar Republic.
+The Nazi rise to power in 1933 led to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.
+In 1949, after the war and Allied occupation, Germany was organised into two separate polities with limited sovereignty: the Federal Republic of Germany (FRG), or West Germany, and the German Democratic Republic (GDR), or East Germany.
+The FRG was a founding member of the European Economic Community in 1951, while the GDR was a communist Eastern Bloc state, and a founding member of the Warsaw Pact.
+After the fall of the communist led-government in East Germany, German reunification saw the former East German states join the FRG on 3 October 1990.

-Germany is a great power with a strong economy; it has the largest economy in Europe, the world's fourth-largest economy by nominal GDP and the fifth-largest by PPP.
-As a global power in industrial, scientific and technological sectors, it is both the world's third-largest exporter and importer.
-As a highly developed country, which ranks ninth on the Human Development Index, it offers social security and a universal health care system, environmental protections, a tuition-free university education, and it is ranked as sixteenth-most peaceful country in the world.
-Germany is a member of the United Nations, the European Union, NATO, the Council of Europe, the G7, the G20 and the OECD.
-It has the third-greatest number of UNESCO World Heritage Sites.
+Germany is a developed country with a strong economy; it has the largest economy in Europe by nominal GDP.
+As a major force in several industrial, scientific and technological sectors, Germany is both the world's third-largest exporter and third-largest importer.
+Widely considered a great power, Germany is part of multiple international organisations and forums.
+It has the third-highest number of UNESCO World Heritage Sites: 55, of which 52 are cultural.